 Configuration Optimization in MySQL Database

 We may need to adjust the MySQL database default settings according to usage.
 Configuration settings can help the database work more efficiently.
 There are many tools used for MySQL database optimization.
-In this blog post, we will do optimization with the below tools:
+In this blog post, we do optimization with the below tools:

 - MySQL Performance Tuning Primer